 What’s the best way to cover 2000 kilometres in Europe with enough style, performance, and space to not get bored?
 There’s one one obvious answer – the Porsche Panamera Sport Turismo.
-It literally has the Italian word for ‘touring’ in its name and the version of the Panamera I have happens to the best.
+It literally has the Italian word for ‘touring’ in its name and the version of the Panamera I have is the best.

 Like its conventional four-door counterpart, the Sport Turismo comes with a range or V6 and V8 engines.
-There’s no diesel for this generation, Porsche are wanting to distance themselves from that dirty business and focus more on petrol power and electrification.
+There’s no diesel for this generation, Porsche are wanting to distance itself from that dirty business and focus more on petrol power and electrification.